Recognizing Early Signs of Substance Use in Teens

 Parental Role in Addressing Substance Use

-When our teens use substances, many people in their lives will see the effect.
-However, parents have a significant part in a teen’s life and can, therefore, play a vital role in addressing substance use.
-This is due to the high exposure teens have to their parents, making it easy for us to see what changes are occurring.
+When our teens drink or use substances, many people in their lives will see the effect.
+However, parents have a significant part in a young adult’s life and can, therefore, play a vital role in addressing drug use.
+This is due to the high exposure teens have to their parents, making it easy for us to see what changes are occurring due to teen drug use and encourage them to quit continued use of drugs and alcohol for the sake of thrill-seeking and instead make healthy choices.

 However, it is also due to our ability to address substance use from home.
-When we address substance use at home, teens are in a safe space.
-They can learn the skills they need to protect themselves and make positive choices for themselves.
+When we address substance use at home, teens learn in a safe space.
+They can learn the skills they need to protect themselves and make positive choices for themselves regarding their use of prescription opioids, drugs, alcohol, and other risky behaviors.

-Guiding and assisting our teens when they are using substances can feel hopeless.
+Guiding and assisting our teen’s drug use when they are using substances can feel hopeless.
 However, it is not.
 As parents, we can keep going, keep talking, keep encouraging, and continue to be there for our teens as effective support in their lives.

 Importance of Support in Addressing Substance Use

 As parents and loved ones, we see that our teens have so much to give.
 We know that our teens can be a light in this world, and we want them to be successful.
-However, we also see how even a single time smoking marijuana, like Tony Hoffman, can derail their lives.
+However, we also see how even a single time smoking marijuana or other forms of drug use, like Tony Hoffman, can derail their lives.

 Substance use and addiction are common in teens.
 However, Tony Hoffman knows how much substance use can derail a teen’s life.
 Tony took years and years to rebuild his life, but your teen does not have to.
 As parents, you can make a difference in your teen’s life.
 You can open up communication when you recognize the subtle signs of substance use and help them to make better choices for themselves moving forward in their lives.
 If you are interested in learning more about Tony Hoffman, his story, or how he can help your teen by encouraging them to make a change now, call today at (559) 392-8897 and speak with Tony.